cedrickchee/YDKGo/content/docs/language/pointers/_index.md

 We have two things.
 We have our stacks, and our stacks have frames and in some cases these frames are going to have values that point to values on the heap.
-You're gonna have other values here and some values can point to other values.
+You will have other values here and some values can point to other values.

 From a tri-color perspective, we turn all of all of these values,